Around town | Siloam Springs Herald-Leader

 A Widow's Heart will host its monthly program on Tuesday, Dec.
 12, at the Jones building in Camp Siloam.

 The program will be "Daisies and Dudes" (Dukes), a concert of Ozark dulcimer Christmas music.
-Nancy Netherton will also accompany widows in a carol sing.
+Also Nancy Netherton will accompany all widows in a carol sing.
 There will be door prizes and a gift exchange.
 Bring a gift from home for the exchange.
-Widows can bring potluck food.
+Widows bring potluck food.

-New and gently used coats and sweaters of all sizes, especially children's sizes, will be collected for those in need.
-They will be distributed at a clothing giveaway at Eastgate Church of Christ from 5:30 to 7 p.m. on the first Friday of the month.
+New and gently used coats and sweaters of all sizes, especially children's sizes, are being collected for those in need.
+They will be distributed at the clothing giveaway at Eastgate Church of Christ from 5:30 to 7 p.m. on the first Friday of the month.
 Items also are offered to nursing home residents and students at local schools.
 All coats will be cleaned by Snappy Dry Cleaners.
-Coats can be dropped off at the office of Dr. Susan Vaughan at My Family Eye Care at 820 Stateline Road in West Siloam Springs, Okla., Snappy Dry Cleaners at 618 S. Holly Street, or Eastgate Church of Christ at 1997 U.S. 412 East.
-For more information, call 918-422-5811.
+Coats can be dropped off at the office of Dr. Susan Vaughan at My Family Eye Care, 820 Stateline Road in West Siloam Springs; Snappy Dry Cleaners at 618 S. Holly St.; or Eastgate Church of Christ at 1997 U.S. 412 East.
+For more information, call Joyce at 918-422-5811.

-The Siloam Springs Public Library bookstore seeks volunteers for the store operated by the Friends of the Library.
+The bookstore at the Siloam Springs Public Library seeks volunteers to work in the store operated by the Friends of the Library organization.
 Volunteers work one three-hour shift every other week.
-For more information, call 479-524-6074 and leave a call-back message.
+For more information call (479) 524-6074 and leave a call-back message.

 Christmas selection at Bookstore at Library

-The Bookstore at the Library has a large selection of Christmas books in nice condition.
-Most are priced under $2.
+The Bookstore at the Library is now featuring a large and varied selection of Christmas books in nice condition, most priced under $2.

-The bookstore in the Siloam Springs Public Library is open from 10 a.m. to 4 p.m.
-Monday through Friday and 10:30 a.m. to 1:30 p.m.
+The Bookstore, located in Siloam Springs Public Library, is open from 10 a.m.-4 p.m.
+Monday-Friday and 10:30 a.m.-1:30 p.m.
 Saturdays.
-Proceeds benefit the library, especially children's programming.
-Donations of used books and DVDs in good condition are welcome.
+All proceeds from the store benefit the library, especially children's programming.
+Donations of used books and DVDs in good condition are always welcomed.

 Bridge Club